Skip to main content

 The dynamics here are interesting.
 Alicia has been the central character of the film, the heroine, for the entire runtime.
 Yet for how complex the film has painted Alicia, the film almost undermines its own effort to make the audience take her seriously by having her man swoop in and carry her near lifeless body to safety like she's your standard damsel in distress.

-But there’s an intelligence underlying this scenario.
-For one thing, by this point there shouldn’t be any doubt about the strength of her character.
+But you have to consider the histories of all the respective players.
+By this point there shouldn’t be any doubt about the strength of her character.
 She’s proven herself smart and capable more than once within the film.
 Why would any of that be suddenly questioned just because she needs to phone a friend this one time?
+(Same reason why I can't help but roll my eyes when people throw a certain little mermaid under the bus for needing help taking out a giant sea monster when she's already been responsible for every plot turning point, including already saving her man on two occasions.)

 Modern audiences are conditioned to weigh the leading lady’s merits as a strongfemalecharacter (™) based exclusively on her performance within the film’s final ten minutes--whether or not she “saves the day.”
 There’s a reason for this, and I get the need for more representations of women who get to slay the dragon, but by focusing exclusively on that we run the risk of shortchanging a wide range of other female victories.